akshay1679/MCA_2024_2026/MCA_2024-2026/os/introduction/OS intro.md

 ### 4-I/O system management

 1. A general device driver interface
-2. Memory management component including buffering, caching, and spooling
+2. Memory management component including buffering, caching, and spooling (not needed --> [[Memory spooling]] refers to the process of temporarily storing data or instructions in a buffer, or spool, in memory before they are processed)
 ### 5-Secondary Storage management

 1. Free space management